sparshjaswal/sparshjaswal.github.io/JavaScript Design Patterns/Creation Design Pattern/README.md

 1. ## Object Pool

-    Avoid expensive acquisition and release of resources by recycling objects that are no longer in use
+    Avoid expensive acquisition and release of resources by recycling objects that are no longer in

 1. ## Prototype